Blendify/blender-manual/blender_docs/manual/physics/soft_body.rst

 - You start a Soft Body simulation with :kbd:`Alt-A`.
-- You pause the simulation with :kbd:`Space`, continue with :kbd:`Alt-A`.
+- You pause the simulation with :kbd:`Spacebar`, continue with :kbd:`Alt-A`.
 - You stop the simulation with :kbd:`Esc`.